wangzhaohan2910/wangzhaohan2910/README.md

-# The information of me, wangzhaohan2910.
+The information of me, wangzhaohan2910.
+-
 - 👋 Hi, I’m @wangzhaohan2910
 - 👀 I’m interested in OI.
-- 🌱 I’m currently learning DP.
+- 🌱 I’m currently learning Graph Theory.
 - 💞️ I’m looking to collaborate on Online Judges.
 - ☎ How to reach me?
 My phone number is +86 15626067976.
 - 📧 And, my email address is wangcf3000@sina.com
-- 😄 Pronouns: Him or He.
+- 😄 Pronouns: He or Him ~in Minecraft~.
 - ⚡ Fun fact: I AK IOI!
 - ⌨ [My blog of Github](//wangzhaohan2910.github.io)
 - 📖 [My blog of Word Press (Infinity Free)](http://wangzhaohan2910.free.nf)